bpda-research-division/neighborhood-change/dialog/about.md

 The topics on business establishments and business loans are reported for "zip code areas", a set of geographic boundaries based on Zip Code Tabulation Areas (ZCTAs) that we designed to allow for better correspondence between tract-level FFIEC Community Reinvestment Act (CRA) data on business loans and zipcode-level business establishment data from the Census.
 See the "Businesses and Loans Methodology" section below for a description of this correspondence.

+Population projections are also available by age and sex at the citywide and neighborhood levels for 2030 and 2035.
+Boston’s neighborhood projections conform to the citywide projections controlled by housing unit production, population mobility, and population aging in place.
+A presentation overview of the motivation and methodology behind the Research Division's population projections can be found [here](https://www.bostonplans.org/getattachment/67a636f4-0de7-44dd-a2f5-dc302cd9bc9e).

 The full source code for the Neighborhood Change Explorer is available on [our Github page](https://github.com/bpda-research-division/neighborhood-change) along with documentation for developers.

 ### Crosswalk Methodology